ryan-haskell/rhg-dev-monospace/posts/elm-code-generation.md

 For example, elm-spa uses the names of items in the `src/Pages` folder to determine what code to generate.

 Thanks for reading, hope this post was useful!

+Feel free to check out [the project on Github](https://github.com/ryannhg/elm-codegen)!